Adalat, also known as Nifedipine, is a type of medication known as a calcium channel blocker and is prescribed as a treatment for high blood pressure.

 There are a variety of treatments for high blood pressure and your doctor will be able to decide which is best for you.
-Other calcium channel blockers include Felodipine, which is taken in the morning and slowly releases throughout the day, Lacidipine, which may not be suitable for more severe forms of angina, and Lercanidipine, which needs to be taken on an empty stomach and is more likely to cause side effects.
-Alternatively, a doctor may chose to prescribe an angiotensin II receptor blocker (ARB), such as Valsartan, Candesartan and Losartan, or a angiotensin converting enzyme (ACE) inhibitor, such as Enalapril, Ramipril or Perindopril.
+Other calcium channel blockers include Felodipine, Lacidipine, Lercanidipine, Diltiazem and Verapamil.
+Alternatively, a doctor may choose to prescribe an angiotensin II receptor blocker (ARB), such as Valsartan, Candesartan or Losartan, or an angiotensin-converting enzyme (ACE) inhibitor, such as Enalapril, Ramipril or Perindopril.
 ARBs and ACE inhibitors both work by interfering with the activity of the hormone angiotensin II, which is involved in the narrowing of blood vessels.
 However, these options are thought to be less effective in patients over the age of 55 and in patients of Afro-Caribbean descent.
-Other options are Beta-blockers, which block the angiotensin II hormone and also lower the heart rate, and diuretics, which aid the relaxing of blood vessels and are sometimes taken in combination with the ACE inhibitor Enalapril.
+Other options are beta-blockers, which also lower the heart rate, and diuretics, which increase water and salt excretion.

-Alongside treatment, there are some lifestyle changes you should make to help reduce blood pressure and improve your overall wellbeing.
-A major cause of high blood pressure is high salt intake, so keep an eye on the salt content of any pre-prepared food you eat and try to limit your intake to below the recommended maximum of 6g per day.
-Cut back on saturated fats and fatty cuts of meat, and try to include plenty of fruit and vegetables, wholegrains and lean meats in your diet.
-If you haven’t already done so, quit smoking, and tr to reduce the amount of alcohol you drink to below 14 units per week.
+Alongside treatment, there are some lifestyle changes you should make to help reduce blood pressure and improve your overall well being.
+A major cause of high blood pressure is a high salt intake, so keep an eye on the salt content of any pre-prepared food you eat and try to limit your intake to below the recommended maximum of 6 g per day.
+Cut back on saturated fats and fatty cuts of meat, and try to include plenty of fruit and vegetables, whole grains and lean meats in your diet.
+If you haven’t already done so, quit smoking, and try to reduce the amount of alcohol you drink to below 14 units per week.
 Exercising regularly will help to keep your heart and blood vessels in good condition and can also contribute to reducing stress, another known cause of high blood pressure.
 Try to reduce the impact of stress in your life by taking daily walks, spending time with friends and family and finding time to relax where possible.

 Adalat begins to work immediately, but it may take a couple of weeks to take full effect.
 If you are taking Adalat for high blood pressure, you are unlikely to have symptoms and therefore will probably not notice the effects of Adalat.
 Your doctor may wish to check in with you regularly to monitor your blood pressure.